krahets/hello-algo/en/docs/chapter_data_structure/classification_of_data_structure.md

     It's worth noting that comparing memory to an Excel spreadsheet is a simplified analogy.
 The actual working mechanism of memory is more complex, involving concepts like address space, memory management, cache mechanisms, virtual memory, and physical memory.

 Memory is a shared resource for all programs.
-When a block of memory is occupied by one program, it cannot be simultaneously used by other programs. **Therefore, memory resources are an importance consideration in the design of data structures and algorithms**.
+When a block of memory is occupied by one program, it cannot be simultaneously used by other programs. **Therefore, memory resources are an important consideration in the design of data structures and algorithms**.
 For instance, the algorithm's peak memory usage should not exceed the remaining free memory of the system; if there is a lack of contiguous memory blocks, then the data structure chosen must be able to be stored in non-contiguous memory blocks.

 As illustrated in the figure below, **the physical structure reflects the way data is stored in computer memory** and it can be divided into contiguous space storage (arrays) and non-contiguous space storage (linked lists).
 The two types of physical structures exhibit complementary characteristics in terms of time efficiency and space efficiency.